-Swift Creek Fire Department
+Swift Creek Fire Department History

 1960

-Incorporated by members of Swift Creek / Macedonia community as Swift Creek Rural Fire Department, Incorporated.
+Incorporated by members of Swift Creek/Macedonia community as Swift Creek Rural Fire Department, Incorporated.
 (June 7, 1960) ar1, sos

 Board of Directors elected at a public meeting at Swift Creek School.
 (August 29, 1960) ar1